Shasthojoy/openedx-webhooks/docs/about.rst

 Check contributors on GitHub
 ----------------------------

-The bot can identify users that have made commits on a repository, but are not listed in the AUTHORS file for that repository.
+The bot used to identify users that have made commits on a repository, but are not listed in the AUTHORS file for that repository.

 Install GitHub webhooks